silnrsi/pysilfont/README.md

 ### Font Bakery

-If you need use `psfrunfbchecks` you will need to install Font Bakery manually.
+If you want to use the SIL profile for Font Bakery you will need to install Font Bakery manually (with the googlefonts extras):
-It needs to be installed with the [googlefonts] option, eg clone the repo and run

 ```
-python3 -m pip install .[googlefonts]
+python3 -m pip install fontbakery.[googlefonts]
 ```

 ## Contributing to the project